 I (used to) know virtually nothing about the differences in fabrics.
 Perhaps that silk was silky, wool came from animals and that polyester was synthetic but the details were few and far between.
 Not knowing the properties of different types of fabrics can be a nightmare.
 It makes it hard to take those details into account when shopping online, and unless you’re the kind of person who reads and listens to labels (c’mon, they’re being over cautious… right?) laundry time can result in disaster.

 I took it on myself to familiarize myself with a few of the more popular types of fabrics, so that I can make more educated choices and care better for my clothes.
-There are many different kinds of fabrics, especially when you start mixing and matching (‘blending’), but I’m going to look at wool, cotton, polyester, viscose and silk.
+There are many different kinds of fabrics, especially when you start mixing and matching (‘blending’), but I’m going to look at wool, cotton, polyester, viscose and silk and also some Reseller clothes vendors to compare pricing.
+An online Reseller clothes sells these kinds of fabrics for many fashion brands to lots of customers.

 Wool actually comes from a variety of animal coats, and its the way in which the wool fibres have little curls in them (think, sheep for example) that create a ‘spongy’ feel and gives way to its characteristic cozy warmth.